umzy04/bsc-fullnode-installer/README.md

 ```

 # Credits
-The all procedures was written by PhatJay#4958.
+The all procedures was written by PhatJay#4958 & Charlie Dimaggio#4817.